liferay/liferay-docs/discover/deployment/articles/08-liferay-enterprise-search/02-configuring-elasticsearch.markdown

 +$$$

-**Elasticsearch 6:** Elasticsearch 6 removed the setting that specifies the number of shards and replicas in the `elasticsearch.yml`file.
-Configure these index-level settings in the Elasticsearch 6 adapter, using the `indexNumberOfShards` and `indexNumberOfReplicas` properties to specify the number of primary shards and number of replica shards, respectively.
+**Elasticsearch 6.5:** Elasticsearch 6 removed the setting that specifies the number of shards and replicas in the `elasticsearch.yml`file.
+Configure these index-level settings in the Elasticsearch 6.5 connector, using the `indexNumberOfShards` and `indexNumberOfReplicas` properties to specify the number of primary shards and number of replica shards, respectively.